-There are three main ways in which a bankrupt can be examined under the Bankruptcy Act.
-Under two of these procedures, “other persons” can also be examined.
+There are three ways in which a bankrupt can be examined under the Bankruptcy Act.
+Under two of these, “other persons” can also be examined.

 1 Under section 81, the court or a registrar can at any time, whether before or after the end of the bankruptcy, summons the bankrupt, or an “examinable person” to be examined in public in relation to the bankruptcy.
 “Examinable person” has a very wide definition in section 5 of the Act, including a person who might be able to give information in relation to the bankruptcy.

 2 Under section 77C, a bankrupt or any other person can be required by written notice to “give evidence” to the Official Receiver.

 3 Under section 77(1)(c), the trustee can require a bankrupt to attend a meeting of creditors.
 (These meetings are not common).
 The meetings can be held at the request of the creditors or the discretion of the trustee.